Locotes/VueJSArticles/README.md

 In order to run this yourself:

-1. npm install
+1. npm install json-server -g (Only if you haven't got the package installed globally)
+2. npm install
-2. npm run dev
+3. npm run dev

 ## Update
 - (2017-04-19) Implement Vuex